sghetticode/conform/README.md

 *Conform* helps your agent form a deeper understanding of your personality.
 You start by answering a set of questions designed to evaluate personal traits.
 The results are separated into five
 factors: extraversion, agreeableness, conscientiousness, emotional stability, and intellect/imagination.
-Each of these will have a percentage associated with it, which are used to write a short description of your personality.
+Each of these will have a percentage associated with it, which is used to write a short description of you.
+This is saved to a **CONFORM.md** file that you put in your home directory and then referenced in your AGENTS.md to adapt the responses of an agent to your personality.